Work with the Host Filesystem

 }

-pattern, but not vice-versa.
-The following example demonstrates by obtaining a reference to the host working directory containing all files except *.rar
+The exclusion pattern overrides the inclusion pattern, but not vice-versa.
+The following example demonstrates by obtaining a reference to the host working directory containing all files except *.rar files:

 package main